Skoal (tobacco)

-Skoal is a brand of smokeless tobacco.
-First produced by the U.S. Smokeless Tobacco Company (USSTC) in 1934, Skoal is considered a high-priced product within the dipping tobacco market.
-"Skoal" is an Anglicisation of skål, a term used often in Scandinavia to announce a toast of friendship, with connotations of well-wishing.
+Skoal is an American brand of smokeless tobacco.
+First produced by the U.S. Smokeless Tobacco Company (USSTC) in 1934 as the first wintergreen flavored dipping tobacco, Skoal is considered a high-priced product within the dipping tobacco market.
+"Skoal" is an Anglicization of skål, a term used often in Scandinavia to announce a toast of friendship, with connotations of well-wishing.

 Nicotine level

-A study conducted by scientists at R. J. Reynolds Tobacco Company using both the nicotine levels and free nicotine Levels in common tobacco brands produced in 2006 generated the following ranked results:
+A study conducted by scientists at R. J. Reynolds Tobacco Company using both the nicotine levels and free nicotine levels in common tobacco brands produced in 2006 generated the following ranked results:

 Advancements in measurement.
 Using another measurement criteria known as the free nicotine level, a level which is generated mathematically using the nicotine levels and the pH level of the tobacco brand, the results are ranked on the chart below:

 Nicotine level rankings

 The results of this 2006 study on traditional moist snuff's most common varieties in terms of nicotine level only, show that Timberwolf Long Cut Winter Green, at 14.1 mg, is the highest, Copenhagen Long Cut, at 13.9 mg, is the second highest, and Longhorn's Long Cut Winter Green, at 13.8 mg, is third highest.
 The study also shows Cooper's Long Cut Winter Green, at 8.0 mg, is the lowest, Kodiak Long Cut Winter Green, at 10.7 mg, is second lowest, and Copenhagen Pouches and Grizzly Long Cut Wintergreen, both at 11.2 mg, tie for third last.